-- 4. Physical and/or electronic signage posting at the restaurant entrance of public health advisories prohibiting individuals who are symptomatic from entering the premises. - 5.
-Indoor occupancy limited to 50 percent unless meeting physical distancing standards allows a higher occupancy. - 6.
+- 4. Physical and/or electronic signage posting at the restaurant entrance (and on the restaurant website) of public health advisories prohibiting individuals who are symptomatic from entering the premises. - 5.
+Indoor occupancy limited to 50 percent or lower. - 6.
+Service by take out, reservation or call ahead seating only, including Text and/or telephone notification of patrons requesting restaurant in-person service, allowing restaurant patrons to physical distance until called for service. - 7.
 Physical distancing of 6 feet minimum between tables.
-Bar top or counter seating is not allowed, unless each party is spaced approximately 6 feet apart. - 7.
-Clearly marked 6-foot spacing marks and/or signage along entrances, hallways, restrooms and any other location within a restaurant where queues may form or patrons may congregate. - 8.
-Parties no larger than 10 allowed per table. - 9.
-Menus must be in a format that does not promote potential virus transmission e.g. menu boards, single use menus. - 10.
-Elimination of self-service stations including salad bars and buffets., - 11.
-Expansion of outdoor service areas to increase physical distancing standards. - 12.
-Hand sanitizers available at or adjacent to entrances to the facility, restrooms and in employee work areas, or soap and running water readily accessible to staff and customers and marked locations. - 13.
-Sanitize customer areas after each sitting with EPA-registered disinfectant, including but not limited to: tables, tablecloths, chairs/booth seats, table-top condiments and condiment holders.
+Bar top seating is not allowed. - 8.
+Clearly marked 6-foot spacing marks along entrances, hallways, restrooms and any other location within a restaurant where ques may form or patrons may congregate. - 9.
+Parties no larger than 10 allowed per table. - 10.
+Menus must be in a format that does not promote potential virus transmission e.g. menu boards, single use menus. - 11.
+Elimination of self-service stations including salad bars, buffets, soda refill stations. - 12.
+Expansion of outdoor service areas to increase physical distancing standards. - 13.
+Hand sanitizers available at entrances to the facility, restrooms and in employee work areas. - 14.
+Sanitize customer areas after each sitting with EPA-registered disinfectant, including but not limited to: tables, tablecloths, chairs/booth seats, table-top condiments and condiment holders. - 15.
+Post documentation cleaning logs on line and available upon request at the entrance documenting cleaning of all public areas (inclusive of counter tops, door handles, waiting areas, etc.) at least every 2 to 3 hours.